GenesisFR/HowToBecomeGoodAtShooters/README.md

 ##### Jammer
 - the longer you hold the button, the wider the disrupt radius will be
 - acts as a sphere so you can disrupt mobs above/below you
+- effective to proc Toxic Delivery from the Vile mask
 ##### Scanner
 - its effect duration is also affected by skill duration